cloudinary/product-customization-sample-app/react-mew-sample/README.md

     * Set the **Signing mode** to  **unsigned** and save the upload preset.

-    * Navigate to config/cloudConfig.js and paste your cloudName and Upload Preset name.
+    * In your cloned project, navigate to **config/cloudConfig.js** and set your cloud name and upload preset name.

 3. Set up **Server environment variable**:
 To use our Node SDK we will set up our environment variable.